 |Campion Hall||Centennial Forum First Floor|

-In drills, as in actual emergencies, residence hall staff has the same authority as representatives of the Fire Department.
+In drills, as in actual emergencies, students must comply with directions given by residence hall staff and emergency personnel.
 Students who refuse to follow evacuation procedures will be referred to OSSCR for disciplinary action.